KonradHoeffner/hdt/paper.md

 # Acknowledgements

-We thank Pierre-Antoine Champin for explaining the details of Sophia and for creating [the benchmark suite](https://github.com/pchampin/sophia_benchmark) that the [HDT benchmarks](https://github.com/KonradHoeffner/hdt_benchmark) are based on.
+We thank Pierre-Antoine Champin for explaining the details of Sophia and for creating [the benchmark suite](https://github.com/pchampin/sophia_benchmark) that the [HDT benchmarks](https://github.com/KonradHoeffner/hdt_benchmark) are based on and for the thorough code review.

 # References